The Care You Count On – At Home

 Pioneers Medical Center Home Health is committed to providing high-quality, in-home care by an experienced, compassionate team of professionals.
 Working with the client, his or her family and physician, a personalized plan of care is created.
 Those who need medical assistance and support while ill or recovering from an injury or surgery are cared for in the comfort of their own home by skilled nurses, home health aides, and therapists.
-Along with the assistance of home care team members, we also offer Personal Emergency Response Systems, Medication Alarm Boxes, connection with community resources and regular Blood Pressure and Foot Care Clinics each month.
+Along with the assistance of home care team members, we also offer Personal Emergency Response Systems, Medication Alarm Boxes, connection with community resources and Foot Care Clinics each month.

 The following areas of service include, but are not limited to:

 Registered nurses provide:

 - Medication and disease management and teaching, ostomy, wound and catheter care and teaching, and resource referrals

 - Coordination and supervision of services and case management

 Home care aides under the supervision of a registered nurse provide:

 - Education and establishment of exercise programs, gait training, safety in the home and fall prevention